Georgia Smart Communities Challenge

 The Georgia Smart Communities Challenge is a competitive program that supports local governments of any size within the State of Georgia—cities, counties, and consolidated city-county governments—by providing funding, access to technical assistance, expert advice, and a network of peers.
-Georgia Smart communities will receive access to a breadth of resources including a team of researchers.
-Alumni from the Georgia Smart program management, Smart Community Corps, and Georgia Smart partners.
-Alumni have successfully implemented their projects and garnered additional funding and technical assistance to continue their projects beyond the program period, continuing to service their residents and meet their community’s goals.
+Georgia Smart communities will receive access to a breadth of resources including a team of researchers, Georgia Smart program management, Smart Community Corps, and Georgia Smart partners.
+Alumni have successfully implemented their project and garnered additional funding and technical assistance to continue their project beyond the program period, continuing to service their residents and meet their community’s goals.
 They have also garnered national recognition for their projects and served as a model for other communities in addressing similar problems.